 Unlike a lot of our recent hikes that have been dog-friendly, you cannot take your dog here (you not only can’t take your dog, but you’ll be fined if you do).
 If you’re looking for stairs and a lake view that’s dog-friendly, check out Kirk Park farther south on Lakeshore Drive.

 The Best Time to Hike Rosy Mound?
 Always!

 I find this trail magical in every season.
 (Don’t forget to download the trail map in advance.)

 It’s lovely during autumn as the trees change colors down the shoreline.
 It’s beautiful in the spring as the wildflowers pop out from the forest floor.
 It’s even pretty spectacular during the winter as you take in the silent, frozen lake (but the trail does get slippery, so hike with caution and good shoes).

-It is busiest during summer months and parking fees are enforced Memorial Day through Labor Day.
+It is busiest during the summer months and parking fees are enforced Memorial Day through Labor Day.
 If you frequent some other family-favorite Ottawa County parks and beaches (like Kirk Park or North Beach Park), it’s worth it to get a parking pass for the year.